sta48/healinghoney/documents/design-journey.md

 ### Initial Design Planning:

 The initial idea was to create a catalog with images in a similar way to a shopping cart and have each of the images lead to a separate page with all the information for the plant.
 However as this would be too extensive, I decided to create two pages.
-One that stars a few plants which lead to description pages when you click on them and another page with the catalog as a table.
+One that stars a few plants with multitudonal benefits and another page with detainled information about of the plants as a table.

+As I was thinking of the different components that I may want to include in the webiste I drew a quick skeitch with of the layout.

 ![A Sketch of The Initial Design Page1](InitialFirstPageSketch.jpg) *<div align='center'>This is the first page with a nav bar, a showcase, a search ribbon, a plant showcase and a footer.</div>*